Elizabethcase/my-digital-garden/_notes/rda/cccf-geology.md

 ---
-title: Geology - Softness, Weathering, Time, Material
+title: Geology - Softness, Weathering, Material, Time
 ---

-Pair with: Ilana Halperin's [Geologic Intimacy](http://www.ilanahalperin.com/new/statement.html)
+Pair with: Ilana Halperin's [Geologic Intimacy](http://www.ilanahalperin.com/new/statement.html), Timefulness by Marcia Bjornerud

+Longterm [climate](/rda/cccf-climate){: .internal-link} depends on geologic processes and [Earth's relationship to the sun](/rda/climate/milankovitch-cycles){: .internal-link}.

 Here is an example of linking to another page about [volcanos](/rda/cccf-volcanos){: .internal-link}.